-Split has two main markets in its historical centre that are worth exploring.
-Split’s Green Market is the place to go if you’re a foodie as it is full of fresh vegetables, fruits and flowers.
+Split has two main markets in its historical center that are worth exploring.
+Split’s Green Market is the place to go if you’re a foodie as it is full of fresh vegetables, fruits, and flowers.
 There is also a few stalls selling souvenirs, cheap clothing and crafts during the summer.
 Split’s fish market is another great market but it may require an early start to get in amongst the action.

 4. Head to the beach